 Meanwhile, you can start prepping the base of your Biryani.
 Begin by cutting your onion in half then finely slicing both pieces so you’re left with little onion crescents.

 Whack your knob of butter into a pan over a medium heat.
 Once this has melted and is bubbling away, add in your onion, a bay leaf, and turmeric.
 Keep this moving around the pan and then add your curry paste and give it a little stir.

+Raita Time.
 Roughly dice half a cucumber, and chuck it into a bowl with four tbsp of yoghurt.
-At this point, you could add a sprinkle of chilli powder to taste for bit of a kick - remember a little goes a long way.
+At this point, you could add a sprinkle of chilli powder to taste for a bit of a kick - remember a little goes a long way.
 Dollop in 2 tsp of mint sauce and thoroughly mix this all together.